01 of 04

 - 1 1/4 yard 45" wide flannel

-- Decorative thread - optional - a matching thread can be used rather than accenting with a decorative stitch.
+- Decorative thread (optional) - You can choose a matching thread or opt for an accenting color for a decorative stitch.

-- Measuring tools - Rotary cutting rulers and cutting tools are a great way to assure you are cutting square and straight.
+- Measuring tools - Rotary cutting rulers and cutting tools are a great way to assure you're cutting square and straight.

 02 of 04

-Preshrink all fabrics!
-Flannel fabrics are prone to shrinking so it is important to use warm water and the dryer to shrink the fibers.
+Be sure to preshrink all fabrics.
+Flannel fabrics are prone to shrinking so it's important to use warm water and the dryer to shrink the fibers.

-Squarely cut the 1 1/4 yard piece into a 42" by 45" rectangle (Your rectangle may have to be smaller if your fabric shrank but use as much of the fabric as possible to cut a rectangle of the fabric.
+- Squarely cut the 1 1/4 yard piece into a 42" by 45" rectangle.
+Your rectangle may have to be smaller if your fabric shrank in the wash, but use as much of the fabric as possible to cut a rectangle.

-Squarely cut the 1 1/8 yard piece into a 32 by 35" rectangle.
-(If your larger rectangle is a different measurement subtract 10" from each side measurement and make your smaller rectangle with the new numbers.)
+- Squarely cut the 1 1/8 yard piece into a 32" by 35" rectangle.
+If your larger rectangle is a different measurement subtract 10" from each side and make your smaller rectangle with the new numbers.

 03 of 04